 Contributed by Roland UK Team

-Whether you’re an advanced player, a complete beginner or a parent investing in a piano for your child, understanding the differences between acoustic and digital can help you make an informed decision.
+Understanding the differences between acoustic and digital can help you make an informed decision.
+This is true whether you’re an advanced player, a complete beginner or a parent investing in a piano for your child,

 The touch of a piano is important to the player.
 Playing on stiff keys can be frustrating as can keys that are too light with no resistance.
 Digital pianos are able to simulate the weighted keys of an acoustic with seamless lifelike hammers.
-There is even the option on some digital pianos to adjust the touch sensitivity of the keys to suit a player’s preference.
-A low touch sensitivity means the player has to press the keys harder to make them louder.
+There is even the option on some digital pianos to adjust the touch sensitivity of the keys.
+This can be done to suit a player’s preference.
+Low touch sensitivity means the player has to press the keys harder to make them louder.
 High touch sensitivity means you don’t have to press as hard for the same loud result.

-Digital pianos have a range of sounds available so you can switch between strings, church organs or harpsichord at the touch of a button.
-Some digital pianos let you split the keyboard so a certain sound is played at the bottom with a different sound at the top.
-This can make for a more expressive and varied performance, and learners often have fun experimenting with sounds.
+Digital pianos have a range of sounds available.
+You can switch between strings, church organs or harpsichord at the touch of a button.
+Some digital pianos let you split the keyboard.
+This allows one sound to be played at the bottom with a different sound at the top.
+This can make for a more expressive and varied performance.
+Learners often have fun experimenting with sounds.

 Storing your digital or acoustic piano at home

-When choosing a piano for your home it’s important to think about where it’s stored.
-An acoustic piano needs to be in a room where the temperature doesn’t fluctuate as changes in humidity can affect tuning.
-A digital piano, on the other hand, doesn’t need tuning or maintenance so can be accommodated in any room regardless of temperature.
-Its portability means you can move or relocate it without too much hassle.
+When choosing between a digital and acoustic piano for your home, it’s important to think about where it’s stored.
+An acoustic piano needs to be in a room where the temperature doesn’t fluctuate.
+Changes in humidity can affect tuning.
+A digital piano doesn’t need tuning or maintenance so can be accommodated in any room regardless of temperature.
+Its portability also means you can move or relocate it without too much hassle.
 Acoustic pianos are usually very heavy so tend to stay put in one place.

-The space available is also a consideration when choosing between acoustic and digital.
+The space available is also a consideration when choosing between a digital and acoustic pianol.
 Digital pianos can be compact if there isn’t much space available.
-An acoustic piano is usually much larger and the sound can be compromised if positioned too close to a wall, requiring even more space.
+An acoustic piano is usually much larger and the sound can be compromised if positioned too close to a wall.
+Obviosly, this requires even more space.

-The headphone connection on a digital piano removes any restrictions when trying to squeeze in some early morning or late night practice sessions.
-Plugging in a set of headphones provides immediate and direct sound and builds confidence by playing privately.
-It also keeps family, flatmates and neighbours at peace too.
+The headphone connection on a digital piano removes any restrictions with early morning or late night practice sessions.
+Plugging in a set of headphones provides immediate and direct sound.
+Importantly, it also builds confidence by playing in private.
+Not only that, it keeps family, flatmates and neighbours at peace too.

 Some digital pianos have two headphone sockets so you can play in private with friends or alongside a tutor to analyse, praise and critique your performance.